techinessoverloaded/iOSAppDevBasics/functions.md

 ```

 #### Functions with Implicit Return
-If the entire body of the function is a **Single Expression**, the function implicitly returns that expression and there's no need to use the `return` Keyword.
+If the entire body of the function is a **Single Expression**, the function implicitly returns that expression and there's no need to use the `return` Keyword (Like **Kotlin**).
 For example, both the functions below have the same behavior:

 **Example 11:**
 ```swift